Jumio/mobile-flutter/README.md

 You need to copy those files to the assets folder of your Android project (Path: "app/src/main/assets/")

 ## FAQ

+### iOS Simulator shows a white-screen, when the Jumio SDK is started
+The Jumio SDK does not support the iOS Simulator.
+Please run the Jumio SDK only on physical devices.

 ### iOS Runs on Debug, Crashes on Release Build
 This happens due to Xcode 13 introducing a new option to their __App Store Distribution Options__: